AI child-welfare tool may flag parents with disabilities - NewsBreak

 Through tracking their work across the country, however, the AP found their tools can set families up for separation by rating their risk based on personal characteristics they cannot change or control, such as race or disability, rather than just their actions as parents.

 In Allegheny County, a sprawling county of 1.2 million near the Ohio border, the algorithm has accessed an array of external data, including jail, juvenile probation, Medicaid, welfare, health and birth records, all held in a vast countywide “data warehouse.”
-The tool uses that information to predict the risk that a child will be placed in foster care two years after a family is first investigated.‘Family Feud’ contestant accused of murdering estranged wife
+The tool uses that information to predict the risk that a child will be placed in foster care two years after a family is first investigated.

 County officials have told the AP they’re proud of their cutting-edge approach, and even expanded their work to build another algorithm focused on newborns.
 They have said they monitor their risk scoring tool closely and update it over time, including removing variables such as welfare benefits and birth records.